pulumi/docs/content/blog/your-perfect-infrastructure-sucks/index.md

 - **Embrace simplicity.** I think it makes sense to start with the simplest architecture that could possibly work for your current needs.
 Complexity should be earned, not presumed.
 If your architecture diagram looks like a plate of spaghetti that’s been hit by lightning, you might be doing it wrong.
 - **Make change cheap.** Instead of trying to avoid change, make it inexpensive.
 This means investing in automated testing, continuous deployment, and monitoring.
 When change is cheap, you don’t need to fear it.
 - **Learn through action.** Rather than trying to predict the future, build mechanisms that help you learn quickly about real needs.
-It includes feature toggles (Protip: Try [Unleash][unleash].
-Pretty Chad software.), A/B testing, and robust monitoring of how your system is actually being used.
+It includes feature toggles (Protip: Try [Unleash][unleash].), A/B testing, and robust monitoring of how your system is actually being used.
 You know, actual data, not just what that one loud guy in planning insists will definitely happen.

 [unleash]: https://www.getunleash.io/